-We want to thank all those who provided commments and corrections on this latest version of the format manual, in particular C. Lubitz, A. Kahler, N. Larson, J. C. Sublet, T. Kawano, D. Smith, G. Hedstrom, B. Beck, C. Mattoon, and A. Koning.
+Many thanks are due to numerous CSEWG members and international colleagues for their useful comments and observations on several draft versions.
+We especially want to thank all those who provided comments and corrections on this latest version of the format manual, in particular C. Lubitz, A. Kahler, N. Larson, J. C. Sublet, T. Kawano, D. Smith, G. Hedstrom, B. Beck, C. Mattoon, P. Romano and A. Koning.
 We also want to stress that even though the Manual is maintained by the CSEWG collaboration in the United States, active contribution from the international data community is essential for achieving its high quality.

-Upton, December 2011
+Upton, February 2018